The Table Round, at Winchester

 An illustration by Évrard d’Espinques for a manuscript of the Prose Lancelot, 1470.
 Bibliothèque nationale de France, BNF 112.

-Thought by some to be THE round table, it has ultimately been shown to be made of oak from the 13th century.
+Thought by some to be THE round table, the Winchester round table has ultimately been shown to be made of oak from the 13th century.
 Too late to be Arthur’s–but still an impressive, heavy, medieval round table!
-Earlier versions of the King Arthur legend no doubt inspired the design of the table at Winchester.
 Measuring 18 feet in diameter and weighing over a ton, the table is now displayed in the Great Hall of Winchester Castle and has been part of the town’s history for centuries.

 In Malory’s story, the ‘Table Rounde’ was a gift from Guinevere’s father to Arthur in celebration of the marriage (he “delivers” Guinevere and the table, minimizing the distinction between bride and furniture delivery!).
 There is a sense in Malory’s Roman War account that the table creates a convivial setting during a period of relative peace and joyfulness.

-By Malory’s time (mid-15th century), the massive round table was already in the city of Winchester.
 Although not nearly as old as the presumed time of King Arthur (approximately 6th century), its mystique inspired an association with the King Arthur legend and may have inspired Malory to identify Winchester as Arthur’s Camelot.
-During the reign of Henry VIII (1509-1547), just 50 years after Malory had written his great Arthurian story, the table was painted in the scheme that is seen today: a bold green and white patterning with the names of famous knights of the Arthurian court.
+During the reign of Henry VIII, just 50 years after Malory had written his great Arthurian story, the table was painted in the scheme that is seen today: a bold green and white patterning with the names of famous knights of the Arthurian court.

-The massive table is now hung at one end of the Great Hall.
-The literary evocation of companionable dining is now a vertical-plane art object that visually links the city of Winchester with Tudor kings and the legend of King Arthur.
-I peer through an archway to find a lovely reconstructed medieval garden, dedicated to Henry III’s wife, Queen Eleanor of Provence.
+The massive table is now hung at one end of the Great Hall, visually linking the city of Winchester with Tudor kings and the legend of King Arthur.
+I peer through an archway to find a lovely reconstructed medieval garden.

 A 2010 excavation at the cathedral city of Chester suggested to archeologists that Chester, not Winchester, may have been the “Camelot” of the historic English warrior-king and that a Roman amphitheater there may have been the inspiration for the legendary symbolism of a round table.
-But Malory’s textual reference combined with manuscript and round table accumulate a mythology that Arthur’s sparkling court began in Winchester.
+But Malory’s textual reference to Winchester, the manuscript, and round table all accumulate a mythology that Arthur’s sparkling court began in Winchester.

 In my own family, my husband, Vietnamese foster sons (Nam and Long) and biological sons (Conor and Nico) have gathered around our common dinner table (a farmhouse rectangle) for years, sharing the highs and lows of the day.
 Nam and Long now have jobs and children of their own while Conor will be starting his last year of high school come fall.
 Nico will be a freshman, the one year the brothers will spend together at Central Catholic High School.